Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/what-hydrosphere.md

 * Сovers all aspects of the production ML lifecycle - model versioning & deployment, traffic & contract management, data monitoring, gaining insights.
 * Easy & fast management of production models that brings models to production in minutes by reducing time to upload, update and roll your models into production
-* Allows to create reproducible,observable and explainable machine learning pipelines
+* Allows to create reproducible, observable and explainable machine learning pipelines
 * Provides understanding and control of models’ performance in production via data and target metrics analysis
 * Adds in-depth observability for your production models and data flowing through them
 * Improves business metrics of ML-based products as a result of a reduction in MTTR and MTTD incidents related to ML models due to early alerts once data drifts happen